Anthony

 processor readable mediums include ROM, RAM, Compact Disc

-(CD)-ROMs, magnetic tapes, floppy disks, and optical data storage
+(CD)-ROMs, magnetic tapes, floppy disks, and optical data

-devices.
-The non-transitory processor readable mediums can also be
+storage devices.
+The non-transitory processor readable mediums

-Also, functional computer programs, instructions, and instruction
+fashion.
+Also, functional computer programs, instructions, and

-invention pertains.
+the present invention pertains.

 [0152] While the invention has been shown and described with